SAP-samples/teched2024-XP280/exercises/ex3/README.md

 ## Exercise 3.1 - Become familiar with the SAP Build Code module

-After completing these steps you will know how the module for SAP Build Code is structured.
+After completing these steps, you will know how the module for SAP Build Code is structured.

 The setup of SAP Build Code consists of several components: